Information, resources and tips for Country Dads sent via SMS or EMAIL.

 DadsWA emphasises the importance of fathers being an active and engaged part of the parenting team and the benefits this brings for child development.

-Much of our work is centred on the early years and we provide regular online sessions for fathers-to-be and a three week program for new dads.
+Much of our work is centered on the early years and we provide regular online sessions for fathers-to-be and a three-week program for new dads.
 Information on upcoming sessions can be found here – https://www.ngala.com.au/all-workshops/workshops/

 We also provide information and referrals for dads and mums seeking support for fathers through contact with services and groups.
-Parents seeking information can contact our parenting line https://www.ngala.com.au/service/ngala-parenting-line-2/ or DadsWA – [email protected].
-Information on services and resources for fathers can be found here – Fathering Resources.
+Parents seeking information can contact our parenting line at https://www.ngala.com.au/service/ngala-parenting-line-2/ or DadsWA – [email protected].

 Through the work mentioned above, DadsWA has contact with over 500 fathers each year, as well as numerous service providers, and has gained a wealth of knowledge on the needs of today’s fathers and the services available to them.